anshalchopra/anshalchopra/README.md

-## Hi there 👋 My name is Anshal
+## Hi there 👋!
+My name is Anshal

-#### I am an aspiring Cloud Solution Architect, actively building the skills and knowledge to reach this goal.
-Driven by my enthusiasm for Big Data technologies, cloud platforms, and scalable systems, my current focus is on becoming a Data Engineer, taking the next step in my career journey.
+#### I am an aspiring Cloud Solution Architect ☁️💡, actively building the skills and knowledge to reach this goal.
+Driven by my enthusiasm for Big Data 📊🔍 technologies, cloud platforms 🌥️🌐, and scalable systems ⚙️🚀, my current focus is on becoming a Data Engineer 🛠️💻, taking the next step in my career journey.

 <!--
 **anshalchopra/anshalchopra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.